dhollerbach/chef/README.md

 * **sudo chef-client -zr 'recipe[cookbook]'** - Runs the default recipe from the specified cookbook locally

 ### Chef Generate
-* **sudo chef generate [cookbook | template | file]** - Creates a cookbook, template, or file, along with some other files (like files used for unit tests).
+* **sudo chef generate [cookbook | template | recipe]** - Creates a cookbook, template, or recipe, along with some other files (like files used for unit tests).
 Use these when creating new resources

 ### Chef Troubleshooting / Best Practices
 * **sudo chef exec foodcritic <path_to_cookbook>** - Checks a cookbook for chef design best practices